Afraid of Outer Space

 Reality without mind

-means no here or this
+means no here or there

 no big picture to see